actualmira/evv/README.md

 ## Phase 1: Manual Security Testing

-**Objective:** Understand vulnerabilities through hands-on exploitation before implementing automated scanning.
+**Objective:** To understand some of the application's vulnerabilities through hands-on exploitation before implementing automated scanning.

 ### Why I Started with Manual Testing

 Before running any automated tools, I wanted to understand what I was actually looking for.
-Security tools are powerful, but they're meaningless if you don't understand the vulnerabilities they're detecting.
-I approached this like a penetration tester would—trying to break into the application using common attack patterns.

-This hands-on approach taught me that security isn't just about finding vulnerabilities in a report—it's about understanding how attackers think and what damage they can actually do.

-**Industry Standard?** ✅ Yes.
-Professional penetration testers always begin with manual exploration before running automated scans.
-This is considered best practice because it provides the context and understanding that tools alone cannot deliver.
+Security tools are powerful, but manual exploration demonstrates how attackers think and what real damage vulnerabilities cause; knowledge that automated reports alone cannot provide.

+**Best Practice:** Professional penetration testers use automated scanning for efficiency, then rely on manual testing to validate findings, understand impact, and discover vulnerabilities tools miss.

 ---

 ### SQL Injection: Authentication Bypass

+**OWASP Top 10 Classification:** A03:2021 – Injection

-**Vulnerability Location:** Login endpoint (`/rest/user/login`)
+**Vulnerability:** Login endpoint (`/rest/user/login`)

-I approached the login form like an attacker would—testing for SQL injection by manipulating the input fields.
-Instead of providing a valid email and password, I injected SQL code to manipulate the underlying database query.
+**Attack Method:** I manipulated the email input field with SQL injection payloads to alter the database query logic, bypassing authentication without valid credentials.

 **Exploitation Attempt:**
 ```